 The NTA offers staff training to NTA officials through its training institution, the National Tax College (NTC).
 This college also engages in academic research on taxation while providing outreach programs for officials of developing countries.

 The purpose of the NTA Practicum is to provide students with the opportunity to attend lectures given by tax officials who are currently in charge of tax administration and to visit places where tax administration is actually carried out.
 The Practicum is also intended to help students to gain some practical knowledge in tax administration.
-In AY2014, 1st year students are required to attend the NTA Practicum every Monday from September 2014 to June 2015.
+In AY2015 1st year students are required to attend the NTA Practicum every Monday from September 2015 to June 2016.

 The members of the NTC faculty offer the course on the fundamentals of the Japanese tax system and principal tax laws concerning Income Tax, Corporation Tax and Consumption Tax (Japan’s VAT).
 This course is a prerequisite for the subsequent course on Japanese tax administration.